ACRoBat: Optimizing Auto-batching of Dynamic Deep Learning at Compile Time: Acknowledgments

-This work was supported in part by grants from the National Science Foundation, Oracle and IBM, and by the Parallel Data Lab (PDL) Consortium (Amazon, Facebook, Google, Hewlett-Packard Enterprise, Hitachi, IBM, Intel, Microsoft, NetApp, Oracle, Pure Storage, Salesforce, Samsung, Sea- gate, TwoSigma and Western Digital).
-We would like to thank Saman Amarasinghe, Dominic Chen, Stephen Chou, Chris Fallin, Graham Neubig, Olatunji Ruwase and the Catalyst Research Group at Carnegie Mellon University for their valuable suggestions and feedback on our work.
+This work was supported in part by grants from the National Science Foundation (award CNS-2211882), Oracle, IBM, Qualcomm, DARPA (Real Time Machine Learning, or RTML project) and by the Parallel Data Lab (PDL) Consortium (Amazon, Facebook, Google, Hewlett-Packard Enterprise, Hitachi, IBM, Intel, Microsoft, NetApp, Oracle, Pure Storage, Salesforce, Samsung, Seagate, TwoSigma and Western Digital).
+We would like to thank Saman Amarasinghe, Dominic Chen, Siyuan Chen, Stephen Chou, Chris Fallin, Graham Neubig, Olatunji Ruwase and the Catalyst Research Group at Carnegie Mellon University for their valuable suggestions and feedback on our work.